psychhack2019/general-social-survey-team-unicorn/ideas.md

 - Who: minority group
 - What: political party affliation
-- Where:
+- Where: USA
 - Why:
 - When:

 Ideas:
-- compared to the dominant/majority group, how does ___ affect the political party affiliation of minority groups?
+- how does ___ affect the political party affiliation of low-income?
+- how does income affect